aomlomics/FAIRe2QIIME/README.md

 ## Features

-- Reads project, sample, and experiment run metadata from an Excel file
+- Reads project, sample, and experiment-run metadata from an Excel file
-- Generates metadata files for each assay (marker gene/subfragment)
+- Generates metadata files for each assay (named with marker gene and subfragment)
-- Generates manifest files for each sequencing run
+- Generates manifest files for each sequencing run (named with seq_run_id) and assay (named with marker gene and subfragment)
-- Cleans and merges metadata for QIIME2 workflows
+- Duplicate columns in sample or project metadata will be appended with "_SAMPLE" or "_PROJECT", respectively
-- Command line interface for flexible input
+- "samp_name" column is renamed to "sample_name" to be compatible with QIIME 2

 ## Requirements